Biblical people in Islam: Story of Sarah

 Sarah and Abraham had no children.
 Abraham, however, prayed constantly to God for a son.
 Sarah, being barren, subsequently gave him her Egyptian handmaiden, Hājar (Hagar), to wed as his second wife.
 Hagar bore Ismā'īl (Ishmael), when Abraham was 86, who too would become a prophet of God like his father.

 The birth of Isaac

-Thirteen years later, God announced to Abraham, now a hundred, that the barren Sarah would give birth to a second son, Isaac, who would also be a prophet of the Lord.
+Thirteen years later, God announced to Abraham, now a hundred, that the barren Sarah would give birth to his second son, Isaac, who would also be a prophet of the Lord.
 Although the Qur'an does not mention Sarah by name, it vividly mentions the annunciation of the birth of Isaac.
 The Qur'an mentions that Sarah laughed when the angels gave her the glad tidings of Isaac, which is perhaps why the name Isaac (in Arabic Ishaq) has the root meaning of 'laughter'.

 Tomb of Sarah

 Sarah is believed by Muslims to be buried in the Cave of the Patriarchs (known by Muslims as the Sanctuary of Abraham).
 The compound, located in the ancient city of Hebron, is the second holiest site for Jews (after the Temple Mount in Jerusalem), and is also venerated by Christians and Muslims, both of whom have traditions which maintain that the site is the burial place of three Biblical couples: Abraham and Sarah, Isaac and Rebecca, and Jacob and Leah.
 Although Jews alternatively also believe this to be the burial place for Adam and Eve, this is a view not usually adopted by Muslims.